 MD, MPH, CCFP, FCFP

 Dr. Bernard is an assistant professor in the Department of Family and Community Medicine at U of T and an assistant clinical professor in the Department of Family Medicine at McMaster.
-She has been involved in family medicine residency accreditation at both universities, and served as Associate Program Director, Curriculum and Remediation, for the postgraduate program at U of T from 2014 to 2019.
+She has been involved in family medicine residency accreditation at both universities and served as Associate Program Director, Curriculum and Remediation, for the postgraduate program at U of T from 2014 to 2019.

-Working with the CFPC Dr. Bernard is a reviewer for Canadian Family Physician, serves on the Section of Teachers Council, and is a member of the Section of Communities of Practice in Family Medicine Council.
+Dr. Bernard is a reviewer for Canadian Family Physician, and she previously served on the CFPC’s Section of Teachers Council and the Member Interest Group Section Council.
 In 2013 the Ontario College of Family Physicians recognized Dr. Bernard as a Regional Family Physician of the Year.